-Adjustments to the Calculated Apportioned Share
+Adjustments to the Apportioned Share

-The Adjustments Board
+The Adjustment Board

 The Diocesan Canons (17.4.1) state that “Any Congregation may appeal to the Adjustment Board for a reduction in or deferral of payment to a future year of part or all of its Apportioned Share for any year in accordance with the guidelines established by the Adjustment Board and approved by the Trustees.”

 The Adjustment Board is a committee of the Trustees consisting of not fewer than seven members appointed by the Bishop.
 Its job is to conduct all adjustment hearings, following which it “may affirm, temporarily reduce, or defer payment of part or all of the Apportioned Share payable for any year by any Congregation requesting a hearing.”
 (Canon 17.4.2)

 When a congregation’s leadership believes that the congregation cannot pay its full apportioned share, it should contact the appropriate members of the Bishop’s staff to discuss the situation.
-Contact information is to the right of this page.
+Contact information is at the upper right of this page.

 The Adjustment Board will review all completed applications and discuss them with staff, and hear from staff about their conversations with parish leadership.
 In some cases the Adjustment Board will make a tentative decision and ask staff to discuss a potential adjustment with parish leadership.
 The parish can then either accept the potential adjustment or ask that a hearing be scheduled.
 In other cases, the Adjustment Board will not make a tentative decision but will hold a hearing when it can be scheduled.

 Each appeal to the Adjustment Board is judged on its own merits.
 The Adjustment Board considers the congregation’s current circumstances and changes in its circumstances, and changes in its income, its expenses, its property, and its endowment, if any.
 A specific item of expense might be deemed essential in one case and discretionary in another.
 Level of endowment, effectiveness of ministry, continuity of program, and relative needs within the congregation community and the Diocese, and other adjustments the congregation has made in its budget to save money in light of its financial situation, are among the many considerations the Adjustment Board must weigh.
 The existence of sound fiscal and fiduciary practices is also a concern.
 In addition to reviewing the congregation audit and stewardship program, the Board must satisfy itself that, to the extent feasible, all necessary steps have been taken to prevent a recurrence of the situation or condition which has led the congregation to come to the Board.
 The Board may condition an adjustment on the congregation’s continuing to work with diocesan entities and staff toward strengthening the congregation and its mission.
 The Board will also refer to the Trustees or any other appropriate body, for review and assistance, those congregations where the Board feels further discussion would be helpful.

-What Can the Board Decide?The Board may
+What Can the Board Decide?

 - reduce past, current and future apportioned shares